Diving or Wading? Pool Depth, Demystified

 5. What’s my budget?

 We don’t mean to discourage you from adding a diving board to your pool.
 By all means — if you love diving, the extra cost is well worth it.
 But, if your budget is tight, realize that you won’t be spending too much of your time in the deeper depths anyway.
-Most families spend the vast majority of their time in the shallower parts of the pool.
+Most families spend much of their time in the shallower parts of the pool.